Afroid/i75-recap-site/.github/PULL_REQUEST_TEMPLATE.md

-## 📝 Summary
+## 🔧 Summary of Changes

+Is this a...
+- ✅ Major updates or additions
+- 🐛 Bug fixes or refactors
+- 🎨 Styling/UX updates

-Brief overview of the change and its purpose.
+Give a brief overview of the change and its purpose.

 _Example: Added mobile drawer accordion functionality for weekly recaps._